tidymodels/rules/tests/testthat/_snaps/cubist.md

       fit(spec, ridership ~ ., data = chi_data$chi_mod)
     Condition
       Error in `fit()`:
-      !
-Only a single value of `neighbors` should be passed, not 3.
+      ! `neighbors` must be a whole number or `NULL`, not a double vector.

 ---